kubernetes-sigs/node-feature-discovery/docs/get-started/introduction.md

 ## NFD-Topology-Updater

-NFD-Topology-Updater is a daemon responsible for examining allocated resourceson a worker node to account for resources available to be allocated to new pod on a per-zone basis (where a zone can be a NUMA node).
+NFD-Topology-Updater is a daemon responsible for examining allocated resources on a worker node to account for resources available to be allocated to new pod on a per-zone basis (where a zone can be a NUMA node).
 It then communicates the information to nfd-master which does the [NodeResourceTopology CR](#noderesourcetopology-cr) creation corresponding